Psychedelic Outlaws

 About the Author

-Dr. Joanna Kempner, Associate Professor of Sociology at Rutgers, writes, researches, and teaches at the intersections of science, medicine, and inequality.
-Kempner is internationally known for her research on overlooked problems in health and illness, giving voice to those without power and challenging how medicine talks about, understands, and makes policies for those it serves.
-As the premier expert on the social impact of headache diseases, she is a sought-after speaker and is often featured in policy debates and media discussions about pain.
-Her research has been extensively covered by major national media outlets, such as NPR¸ the Washington Post, Associated Press, Science, the Guardian, and the Philadelphia Inquirer.
-She was featured alongside Joan Didion and Siri Hustvedt in the award-winning 2017 documentary Out of My Head.
+Joanna Kempner, PhD, Associate Professor of Sociology at Rutgers, writes, researches, and teaches at the intersections of science, medicine, and inequality.
+Kempner’s attention to overlooked problems in health and illness challenges how medicine talks about, understands, and makes policies for those it serves.
+Her research is often featured in policy debates and has been extensively covered by major national media outlets, such as NPR¸ The Washington Post, Associated Press, Science, The Guardian, and The Philadelphia Inquirer.

 Learn more about this author